OWASP/wstg/document/3-The_OWASP_Testing_Framework/1-Penetration_Testing_Methodologies.md

 ### PCI DSS Penetration Testing Guidance

-The PCI DSS Penetration testing guideline provides the methodology
+The PCI DSS Penetration testing guideline provides guidance on the following:

 - Penetration Testing Components
 - Qualifications of a Penetration Tester